michaeladler/aoc-2023/puzzle/day09.md

 Analyze your OASIS report again, this time extrapolating the previous value for each history.
 What is the sum of these extrapolated values?

-Answer:
+Your puzzle answer was 1005.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Shareon Twitter Mastodon] this puzzle.